hirsimaki-markus/seapie/README.md

 ## Todo
+* Add message to notify user if update is available
 * Add exit banner/message
 * Add message when !quit has been used and breakpoint is skipped
 * Add verbsose toggle to previous